 - A smoker

-- A big sheet of aluminum foil
+- A big sheet of heavy-duty aluminum foil

 How to Prepare Your Ribs

 - Generously apply your favorite spice rub to the entirety of the ribs.
+We recommend using brown sugar, kosher salt, smoked paprika, black pepper, or bbq sauce.

-- When your smoker is ready at about 225 degrees Fahrenheit (108 degrees Celcius), place the ribs bone side down and smoke for three hours.
+- When your smoker is ready at about 225 degrees Fahrenheit (108 degrees Celcius), place the’ bone ribs side down and smoke for three hours.

 Although it is not necessary, some people enjoy misting the ribs every hour with an apple juice mist.
 Other than misting, your ribs should be left unattended during this three-hour smoking process.